Shimmen/ArkoseRenderer/README.md

 You should now be able to compile and run!

+### Tools setup

+The entire tools stack depends on [OpenUSD](https://github.com/PixarAnimationStudios/OpenUSD) and is needed for compilation.
+Note that this dependency only exists for the offline tooling so it's not needed for anything runtime, e.g. renderer/game.

+To be able to build any of the tools, first install OpenUSD.
+The best approach (especially if on Windows) is to [download the pre-built libraries and tools provided by Nvidia](https://developer.nvidia.com/usd#libraries-and-tools).
+For CMake to find it, ensure that `PXR_USD_LOCATION` is defined (either as a CMake variable or as an environment variable), and pointing at the root directory of where you installed it.
+If setup correctly, CMake should pick up on this and build tools accordingly.

 ## License

 This project is licenced under the [MIT License](https://choosealicense.com/licenses/mit/).
 See the file `LICENSE` for more information.
 Third-party dependencies (in `deps/`) and third-party assets (in `assets/`) are potentially licensed under other terms.
 See their respective directories & files for additional information.
 Some individual files and functions may also be licensed separately and are marked as such in or near the relevant files.